 Spin wheel campaigns that capture leads without giving away the store

 A spin wheel is the cheapest variable-reward mechanic to ship and the easiest to misuse.
-This guide is the working playbook: how to set the prize odds, what guaranteed-win really means, where to place the email gate, and how to convert the spin into the next action.
+This is the working playbook: how to set the prize odds, what guaranteed-win really means, where to place the email step, and how to turn the spin into the next purchase.

 Key takeaways